atroxaper/p6-LogP6/README.md

 ## Defaults

 Standard filters and writers has fields and options which affect their work.
-Some of them you can specify in factory methods or configuration file fields.
+Some of them you can specify in factory subroutines or configuration file fields.
 If such arguments are omitted then the default values of it will be used.
 Another fields and options cannot be setter this way.
 For example, pattern for exception which will be concatenated to main pattern in standard writer when `auto-exceptions` sets to `True`
 (see [Standard WriterConf](#standard-writerconf)).
 Such properties have default values too.
-All the defaults can be set through factory methods or filed in configuration file.
+All the defaults can be set through factory subroutines or fields in configuration file.

-Configuring default values are useful in case you what to avoid many boilerplate configurations
+Configuring default values are useful in case you what to avoid many boilerplate configurations.

-### Defaults factory methods
+### Defaults factory subroutines

-There are the following factory methods for set defaults values:
+There are the following factory subs for set defaults values:

 - `set-default-pattern(Str:D $pattern)` - set default pattern for standard
 `WriterConf`.
 Default value is `'[%date{$hh:$mm:$ss}][%level{length=5}] %msg'`;